zxlooong/hdcookbook/trunk/tools/bdjo/README.txt

 the same into a binary .bdjo file.

-When using XML Schema aware editor like NetBeans 6.0+, you can use the XML schema document "./dist/bdjo.xsd" to edit/validate your BDJO XML document.
+When using XML Schema aware editor like NetBeans 6.0+, you can use the XML schema document "bdjo.xsd" to edit/validate your BDJO XML document.
 NetBeans 6.0+ Schema-aware XML completion feature is very handy.